Teresa de Cartagena

-Teresa de Cartagena (Burgos, c.1425–?) was a Spanish writer, mystic and nun who is considered to be the first Spanish female writer and mystic.
+Teresa de Cartagena (fl.
+1425 – 1478) was a writer, mystic and nun in late medieval Castile who is considered to be the first Spanish-language female writer and mystic.
 She became deaf between 1453 and 1459.
 Her experience of deafness influenced her two known works Arboleda de los enfermos (Grove of the Infirm) and Admiraçión operum Dey (Wonder at the Works of God).
 The latter work represents what many critics consider as the first feminist tract written by a Spanish woman.